golark/algos/README.md

 # abstract data type (ADT)
 - defined by behaviour rather than its representation
-- queue, list, stack where we have a set of defined semantics ( behaviours ) but the iternal representation is decouple from the user
+- queue, list, stack where we have a set of defined semantics ( behaviours ) but the internal representation is decouple from the user
+- heaps are data structures that are based on priority queues which is an abstract data type that has 3 defined behaviours: is_empty, add_element and pop_element

 # stack
 - abstract data type